ros-naoqi/naoqi_driver/doc/source/index.rst

   $ unzip toolchain_install_atom.zip -d ./toolchain_install/

-Deploy the ROS beidge in ``~/ros``.
+Deploy the ROS bridge in ``~/ros``.
 And in a different terminal, launch that executable to register your module:

 .. code-block:: sh